evheniy/JqueryBundle/README.md

 Default value: false.
 If true script will be with async="async"

-You can use local CDN:
+You can use local CDN (domain):

     jquery:
-        cdn: //cdn.site.com #with protocol
+        cdn: cdn.site.com

 Default value is empty